-friends.
+Brother, are you clothed with humility?
+Ask your daily life.
+Ask Jesus.
+Ask your friends.
 Ask the world.
 And begin to praise God that there is opened up to you in Jesus a heavenly humility of which you have hardly known, and through which a heavenly blessedness you possibly have never yet tasted can come in to you.

-HUMILITY IN THE TEACHING OF JESUS.
+HUMILITY IN THE TEACHING OF JESUS

-"Learn of Me, for I am meek and lowly of heart."-Matt. xi.
-29. "Whosoever will be chief among you, let him be your servant, even as the Son of Man came to serve."-Matt. xx.
-27.
+"Learn of Me, for I am meek and lowly of heart. "-Matt. xi.
+29. "Whosoever will be chief among you, let him be your servant, even as the Son of Man came to server."
+Matt.10:27.

-WE have seen humility in the life of Christ, as He laid open His heart to us: let us listen to His teaching.
+We have seen humility in the life of Christ, as He laid open His heart to us: let us listen to His teaching.
 There we shall hear how He speaks of it, and how far He expects men, and specially His disciples, to be humble as He was.
 Let us carefully study the passages, which I can scarce do more than quote, to receive the full impression of how often and how earnestly He taught it: it may help us to realize what He asks of us.

-- 1. Look at the commencement of His ministry.
-In the Beatitudes with which the Sermon on the Mount opens, He speaks: "Blessed are the poor in spirit; for theirs is the kingdom of heaven.
-Blessed are the meek: for they shall inherit the earth."
+I. Look at the commencement of His ministry.
+In the Beatitudes with which the Sermon on the Mount opens, He speaks:"Blessed are the poor in spirit; for theirs is the kingdom of heaven.
+Blessed are the meek; for they shall inherit the earth."
 The very first words of His proclamation of the kingdom of heaven reveal the open gate through which alone we enter.
 The poor, who have nothing in themselves, to them the kingdom comes.
 The meek, who seek nothing in themselves, theirs the earth shall be.
 The blessings of heaven and earth are for the lowly.
-For the heavenly and the earthly life, humility is the secret of blessing. - 2.
-"Learn of Me; for I am meek and lowly of heart, and ye shall find rest for your souls."
+For the heavenly and the earthly life, humility is the secret of blessing.

+2. "Learn of Me; for I am meek and lowly of heart, and ye shall find rest for your souls."
 Jesus offers Himself as Teacher.
-He tells us what the spirit both is, which we shall find in Him as Teacher, and which we can learn and receive from Him.
-Meekness and lowliness is the one thing He offers us; in it we shall find perfect rest of soul.
-Humility is to be our salvation.
+He tells what the spirit both is, which we shall find Him as Teacher, and which we can learn areceive from Him.
+Meekness and lowliness the one thing He offers us; in it we shall find perfect rest of soul.
+Humility is to be a salvation.